Sections of this article:

 Art is personal

 The other main difference is that art is personal.
 It is done by an individual, and produces results that are unique to that individual.
-Design and engineering, on the other hand, can certainly produce creative and innovative results, but the result is not about the person who invented it, and someone else could have invented something indistinguishable, and the result would be equally valid (despite marketing sometimes putting the focus on the individual designer).
+Design and engineering, on the other hand, can certainly produce creative and innovative results, but the result is not about the person who invented it, and someone else could have invented something very similar, and the result would be equally valid (despite marketing sometimes putting the focus on the individual designer).
 A copy of an artwork is not that artwork, even if it were indistinguishable form the original, although the fine art print concept allows for a relatively small limited edition.

 So art is fundamentally about personal exploration and engineering is not personal . . . someone else could have come up with the same solution and it’s more about the solution than the person.

-Engineering and design usually has a predefined goal, but if there’s a predefined goal then it’s not the fine art process, which is about getting to a point beyond what one could have imagined when one started . . . a personal exploration into one’s reality and of the relationship between oneself and the world one experiences in, resulting in something which is not just new to others, but also new to oneself (not just from what already exists in one’s imagination, which is what design uses).
+Engineering and design usually have a predefined goal, but if there’s a predefined goal then it’s not the fine art process, which is about getting to a point beyond what one could have imagined when one started . . . a personal exploration into one’s reality and of the relationship between oneself and the world one experiences in, resulting in something which is not just new to others, but also new to oneself (not just from what already exists in one’s imagination, which is what design does).

 For more on this fascinating area, see my blog post on “Are watches art?“